-This sour cream ice cream a wonderful alternative to vanilla ice cream.
-Great on its own or pairs beautifully with fruit deserts, such as my apple crumble.
+This sour cream ice cream is a wonderful alternative to vanilla ice cream.
+Great on its own or pairs beautifully with fruit desserts such as pies and crumbles.

 Sour cream is usually made by fermenting regular cream.
-The resulting sour cream, or soured cream in the UK has a delicous creamy tang that goes equally well in both savour and sweet dishes.
-Its close relative creme fresh is similar but has a less sour taste (and is usually more expensive) so I do not recommend substituting sour cream fro creme fresh in this recipe.
+The resulting sour cream or soured cream in the UK has a delicious creamy tang that goes equally well in both savory and sweet dishes.
+Its close relative creme fresh is similar but has a less sour taste (and is usually more expensive) so I do not recommend substituting sour cream for creme fresh in this recipe.

-Add the milk, cream, sugar to a small pot.
-Cook on low, stiring until sugar is dissolved.
+Add the milk, cream, sugar and glucose syrup to a small pot.
+Cook on low, stirring until sugar is dissolved.

 Add tapioca starch, mixing in well to get rid of all the lumps.
 Cook on low for five minutes, stiring frequently.